-The Accendere’s Knowledge Index tries to map the effective utilization of a nation’s resources toward effectively increasing their knowledge pool.
+As an organization, we believe in achieving our goals by adding maximum value to the society around us.
+Countries that rank highly on the knowledge index are able to make better use of their input resources.
+The Accendere’s Knowledge Index tries to map the effective utilization of nation’s resources towards increasing the knowledge pool.
 Data has been collected and analyzed for 91 countries in order to compute this index.

 Average IQ of a citizen– This is the easiest quantification of knowledge that is created in a society.
 If the mechanism is able to make its citizens smarter, it clearly works.